-By Carla Anderson

 Republican Gov. Butch Otter announced in December 2012 that Idaho would implement a state-run health insurance exchange, and HHS gave conditional approval of the state’s plan in early January 2013.

-Four insurance companies are offering 61 individual and family health insurance policy options through Your Health Idaho: Blue Cross of Idaho, BridgeSpan Health Company, PacificSource Health Plans, and SelectHealth.
+Four insurance companies are offering 61 individual and family health insurance policy options through Your Health Idaho for 2014: Blue Cross of Idaho, BridgeSpan Health Company, PacificSource Health Plans, and SelectHealth.
 Blue Cross, PacificSource and SelectHealth are also participating in the small-group, or SHOP, marketplace.

 According to a report released by the U.S. Department of Health and Human Services (HHS), the average cost for a bronze plan —the lowest-cost option — in Idaho is $227 a month.
 The national average for a bronze policy is $249 a month.